Your Student's Devices

 - Students 6 – 8: You must bring a Chromebook device.
 The device can be any manufacturer or any model.
 It must have sufficient battery power to last a full school day and it must have a camera, microphone and speakers for video conferencing.
 Devices with 8GB of memory tend to perform better for video conferencing.
 We encourage parents to select ruggedized devices as well as cases and appropriate laptop capable backpacks or bags.
 Many students find touch screens and or Chromebooks that can be converted into tablets to be helpful.
-Also, please note, personal Chromebooks must be “managed” by IT beginning in 2021-22.
+Also, please note, personal Chromebooks must be “managed” by IT in order to access the Andover wireless network.
 See below.

 - Students 9 – 12: You must bring a Windows, MacOS or ChromeOS capable device of your choosing.
 It must have sufficient battery power to last a full school day, have a camera/speaker/microphone for video conferencing and be running a version of the operating system that is no more than one year old.
 We do not encourage lower powered devices such as those powered by Celeron or Atom processors and we do not recommend devices that are more than 4-5 years old.
 If possible focus on light weight devices (typically 13-14”) rather large, powerful devices.
 Memory is the most important component of performance.
 8-16GB is the current “sweet spot”.

 For many students who have technology interests outside of school (video editing, music composition, gaming, etc.), you will need more powerful processors, faster graphics cards, larger screens or large storage capacity.
 However, these more powerful machines are not required to access any school mandated applications or content.